nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/core-concepts/isa-annotation-principles.md

 ## Factor

 Use `Factor` columns to describe independent variables that determine the specific output of your experiment when processes and analysis were identical.
 Most of the time, `Factor`s are the most important building blocks for downstream computational analysis.
-You can add **any number** of `Characteristic` columns.
+You can add **any number** of `Factor` columns.

 <div style="background-color: #1FC2A7; color: white;">